A GenEO Domain Decomposition method for Saddle Point problems: Introduction

 \section{Introduction}

-Solving saddle point problems with parallel algorithms is very important for many branches of scientific computing: fluid (see e.g.~\cite{ELMALIKI:2013:PIS}) and solid mechanics, computational electromagnetism, inverse problem and optimization.
+Solving saddle point problems with parallel algorithms is very important for many branches of scientific computing: fluid and solid mechanics, computational electromagnetism, inverse problems and optimization.

 We are interested in domain decomposition (DD) methods since they are naturally well-fitted to modern parallel architectures.
-For specific systems of partial differential equations with a saddle point formulation, efficient DD methods have been designed, see e.g.~\cite{Pasciak:2002:OSM,Klawonn:1998:OPC,Pavarino:2002:BNN} and \cite{Toselli:2005:DDM} references therein.
+For specific systems of partial differential equations with a saddle point formulation, efficient DD methods have been designed, see e.g.,~\cite{Pasciak:2002:OSM,Klawonn:1998:OPC,Pavarino:2002:BNN} and \cite{Toselli:2005:DDM} references therein.
+Also in \cite{haferssas:2017:additive}, a GenEO coarse space is introduced for the P.L.~Lions' algorithm and its efficiency is mathematically proved for symmetric definite positive problems.
+In the above article, numerical experiments are conducted on three dimensional elasticity problems for steel-rubber structures discretized by a finite element with continuous pressure.
+Although the method works well in practice, the method lacks theoretical convergence guarantees and also demands the design of specific absorbing conditions as interface conditions.

+As for a convergence rate analysis for a discretization with a continuous pressure, the recent article \cite{Widlund:2021:block} generalizes the theory developed in~\cite{Tu:2015:FDT} to the case of nonzero pressure block but under the assumption that the discontinuities are resolved by the subdomains.

+Compared to the above mentioned works, the method we propose has a provable control on the condition number for zero or non zero pressure block with a continuously discretized pressure also in the case arbitrary heterogeneities and bypasses the need for absorbing boundary conditions. \\

-Here as in \cite{Murphy:2000:NPI,Benzi:2005:NSS,sturler:2005:BDC}, we consider the problem in the form of a two by two block matrix.
+Here as in \cite{Murphy:2000:NPI,Benzi:2005:NSS,sturler:2005:BDC,Rees:2020:EBP}, we consider the problem in the form of a two by two block matrix.
 Let $m$ and $n$ be two integers with $m < n$.
 Let $A$ $n\times n$ SPD matrix and $B$ be a sparse $m\times n$ full rank matrix of constraints and $C$ a $m\times m$ non negative matrix (in particular, $C=0$ is allowed), we consider the following saddle point matrix: